+ = Applicable toward general education degree requirements

 WI = Writing intensive course

 +PHIL 101.
-Introduction to Philosophy 3 credits
+Survey of Western Philosophy • 3 credits

-+PHIL 201.
-Logic 3 credits
++PHIL 102.
+Critical Thinking • 3 credits

 +PHIL 207.
-Ethics 3 credits
+Ethics • 3 credits

 Involves a study of the foundations of human happiness and moral reasoning.
-It directs attention to such contemporary moral issues as social justice; sex and love; prejudice; and abortion.
+It directs attention to such contemporary moral issues as social justice, sex and love, prejudice and abortion.

 +PHIL 210.
-Social/Political Philosophy 3 credits
+Social/Political Philosophy • 3 credits

 Philosophical analysis of social processes as well as an attempt to develop the criteria for judging political institutions.
 Individuals such as Plato, Aristotle, Aquinas, Hobbes, Locke, Mill, and Marx may be considered.

 +PHIL 217.
-History of Ancient Philosophy 3 credits
+History of Ancient Philosophy • 3 credits

 Introduces the history of western philosophy by examining the positions of, among others, the Pre-Socratics, Plato and Aristotle.
 Course is a study of philosophical thought characteristic of the period 600 B.C.E. to 400 C.E.